 How Fast Do 747s Fly?

+I remember sitting in the upper deck of a 747 watching the ground speed indicator show 600 mph and thinking about what an engineering marvel this aircraft is.
 The Boeing 747, often referred to as the Queen of the Skies, is an iconic aircraft known for its jumbo size and impressive speed.
-It has been a mainstay in the aviation industry for decades.
 Understanding its speed capabilities provides insight into why it remains a favorite among airlines and pilots.

 Cruising Speed